ABOUT YOUR SHARE

 what do i get in a meat share?

 The meat share is $100 for five weeks ($20/week) and is distributed every other week.
 You may choose either five weeks of chicken, beef, and pork OR five weeks of just chicken and beef.
 The cut of the meat will vary each week, but the share often include whole chickens, various types of sausage, chicken breast or legs, ground beef, and ground pork.

 What do i do if i don't know how to cook an item in the share?

-Each week, you will receive a our newsletter containing easy, seasonal recipes to guide you in your locally-sourced menu planning.
-We often post more recipes and vegetable spotlights on our blog.
+Each week, you will receive our newsletter containing easy, seasonal recipes to guide you in your locally-sourced menu planning.
 We also recommend that you check out our Produce Guide, which also contains lots of great info about each item.
 Don’t despair if a vegetable looks unfamiliar!
 Almost any vegetable can be turned into chips (see this recipe for kale chips) or used to make a yummy broth.
 Eating seasonally provides a great opportunity to experiment with new flavors and learn about what’s being grown around you.

 What if I don't like an item in the share?